ByKsTv/Everything/BIOS/README.md

    > Update PC BIOS at night hours to avoid power loss.
    >
    > BIOS Update can take around 8 minutes.
-   >
-   > USB must be formatted as FAT32.

 ## BIOS Settings